-Internal Control Checklist Instructions Answer all questions by entering an "X" (where appropriate) under "Yes," "No," or "NA," and filling in additional information (if any) in the Comments section.
+Answer all questions by entering an "X" (where appropriate) under "Yes," "No," or "NA," and filling in additional information (if any) in the Comments section.
 In most instances, a "No" answer indicates an internal control weakness.
 The Comments section will expand to accommodate longer answers.

-"No," or The Cor "NA," ai mments d filling in additior ection will expand al information (if any) in the Comment s section. to accommodate longer answers.
-Question Yes No No AN Comments GENERAL What is the fiscal status of the district?
-(Mark all that apply) Dependent Eiscally Accountable Eiscally Independent Basic Aid State Aid a pat ince i A. BUDGET DEVELOPMENT REVENUE Pupil Data What method does the district use to project its enrollment and unduplicated pupil count for the current and subsequent years?
+Yes No NA Comments Question GENERAL What is the fiscal status of the district?
+(Mark all that apply) □ Dependent □ Fiscally Accountable □ Fiscally Independent □ Basic Aid □ State Aid Is there a pattern of recurring audit findings, audit adjustments, compliance issues, internal control issues, or questioned costs?
+A. BUDGET DEVELOPMENT REVENUE Pupil Data What method does the district use to project its enrollment and unduplicated pupil count for the current and subsequent years?
 What method does the district use to project ADA for the budget year and the two subsequent years?
 Are staff adequately trained to project revenues under the LCFF model?
-Explain the procedures in place to accurately record revenues from all sources.
-Who is responsible for monitoring the revenues, apportionments, and the end date of any voter-approved or state programs?
-Does the district routinely report CALPADS data by the due date?
-Does the district habitually amend data?
+Explain the procedures in place to accurately record revenues from all sources. • Who is responsible for monitoring the revenues, apportionments, and the end date of any voter-approved or state programs? • Does the district routinely report CALPADS data by the due date? • Does the district habitually amend data?